ClemGavoille/performance_projection_sc2024/README.md

 Roofline projection workflow
 ============================

-The workflow presented in this project can be splitted in 3 parts: analysis, parsing and data processing.
+The workflow presented in this project can be splitted in 3 parts: analysis, data formatting and data processing.

 Analysis can be done with any software as long as the results are correctly parsed in csv format for the data processing.

 The first part of the workflow is the application and machine analysis.

-For the application analysis, our workflow relies on ArmIE (Version 21.x and higher).
-We also use linux perf for cache analysis and simple time measurement for the performance computation.
+For the application analysis, our workflow relies on DynamoRIO (Version 10.0.x and higher).

 Application analysis workflow with ArmIE
 ----------------------------------------